Branhellward/Geoscience-and-alluvial-gold/Make empty table/README.md

 ![Your output table](img/Table_ex.png)

-It can help you to save some time in future
+It can be useful when you need copy this table to Word (doc or docx) file or AutoCAD dwg file

 ------